voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 .. note::

-    We've collaborated with the
-    `COCO team <https://cocodataset.org/#download>`_ to make FiftyOne the recommended tool for downloading, visualizing, and evaluating on the COCO dataset!
+    With support from the `COCO team <https://cocodataset.org/#download>`_, FiftyOne is a recommended tool for downloading, visualizing, and evaluating on the COCO dataset!

     Check out :ref:`this guide <coco>` for more details on using FiftyOne to work with COCO.